(By a person who had to learn it the hard way.)

 So, to summarize, you should first choose a domain name consisting of a top-level domain name and a second-level domain name (e.g. motherbedford.com), along with a few optional names.
 Then you should check to see if it is already taken.
 Then you need to contact a domain name registrar and fill out and submit an application for your domain name.

 Server space refers to the computer on which your files are stored.
 The internet is, of course, a number of computers linked together to exchange data and files.
 Servers are computers which are capable of storing data and files and then distributing them at high speed to other computers connected to the internet.
 Of course they are a bit more complex than that, but in order to own and manage a website, all you need to really know is that you need to store your text, audio and visual files and any other type of data on a server type computer.
-That means that if you do not want to go to the expense of purchasing and maintaining a server yourself, you will need to purchase (or rather, lease) space on someone else's server.
+That means that if you do not want to go to the expense of purchasing and maintaining a server yourself (which would entail constant operation), you will need to purchase (or rather, lease) space on someone else's server.

 The companies which own servers and provide space on those servers for your files are known as Web Hosts or Web Hosting Companies.
 The Web Hosts all provide the service of maintaining your files; how efficiently they provide that service, and what extra options they offer (such as site control panels, exposure to search engines, etc.) is what makes one different from another.